-The election will open on Tuesday, January 18, 2022, and will remain open until Tuesday, February 1, 2022.
+The election will open on Tuesday, January 17, 2023, and will remain open until 11:59 p.m. on Wednesday, February 1, 2023.
 Only those faculty in electorates with vacancies will vote in the election (See Table 1).

 Please take this opportunity to review the details about the Advisory Committee, the election, and the ballot.
-Also, please review the attached listing of tenured professors eligible to serve as faculty representatives.
+Also, please review the attached listing of tenured professors eligible to serve as faculty representatives before casting your ballot.